School Type: Mainstream

 We have an open door policy.
 Parents have a good relationship with staff and are encouraged to speak to their child's class teacher if there are any concerns.

-The Head teacher, Mrs Whittington and the Deputy Head Teachers; Ms Davids and Miss Fisher are in the playground meeting and greeting parents before school and are available after school.
+The Head teacher, Mrs Whittington and the Deputy Head Teachers; Ms Davids and Miss King are in the playground meeting and greeting parents before school and are available after school.
 Ms Davids is the school Inclusion Manager and will offer appointments for parents to discuss their concerns.
-Mrs Whittington and Miss Fisher will direct parents to Ms Davids.
+Mrs Whittington and Miss King will direct parents to Ms Davids.

 At Normandy Primary School we invite parents in to speak to the class teacher in the first instance and if there are further concerns parents and carers are referred to the SENCo, Ms Davids.